 I've been thinking a stain post was in order for a while now, but I was testing out a newer product and wanted to make sure I was very comfortable with it before I shared (more on that below).
 So in this post I want to talk about 3 different kinds of stain and the pros/cons/usage of each one.
 We're going to talk Gel Stain, Water Based Stain and Oil Stain.

 Stain can be trickier than paint in application and appearance, so I hope to offer some tips and tricks along the way to help you out!
+Each stain also has it's own application tricks, so I'll add a few of those too!

 This post does contain affiliate links to help you find the products I mention in the post.
-Any affiliate earnings go to support more fun projects for this blog :)
+Any affiliate earnings go to support more fun projects for this blog :) To see my full disclosure policy click here.

 Oil Based Stain

 This is probably the most well known and easiest product to come by.
 For the longest time my very favorite stain color has been Minwax Dark Walnut.
 I have used it on numerous pieces, and it never seems to disappoint.
+It's readily available in hardware stores, and online!

 Note - General Finishes also has an oil based stain line, I have yet to try it.
 Once I like something I tend to stick with it - Minwax is what I used most often for oil based stain.